 In my opinion, life is (also) about creating yourself.
 With the smart use of neuropharmacology I can subtly “tweak” my personality, well-being, and “how I see the world” to my liking – given that it is done correctly.

 For example, whenever my dopamine is high (e.g., selegiline, testosterone), I want progress.
-Conversely, whenever my serotonin is high (e.g., moclobemide) I am more content in the here and now.
+Conversely, whenever my serotonin is high, I am more content in the here and now.
 By manipulating these neurotransmitters, I can manipulate my wanting for progress vs. now – i.e. I can even meta-manipulate my preferences to some degree.

 I generally find that microdoses of molecules are more suited to this than clinical doses.

 Among them, I experimented with microdoses of a lot of molecules but few of them have stood the test of time, usually because even microdoses were too powerful and non-subtle.
 Moclobemide was a great all-rounder.
 On it, I had slightly better energy and mood and I was less “extreme”.
-However, it reduced my cognition quite a bit, which made me stop it.
-If I had to take a monoaminergic drug on a daily basis, it would be moclobemide (my experience in more detail).
+However, it reduced my cognition quite a bit, which made me stop it (my experience in more detail).
 Rasagiline was too powerful.
 Escitalopram was pleasant but reduced emotional intensity.
 Modafinil made me productive but too robot-like.
 Bupropion was nice (particularly the increase in energy) but it slightly reduced my ability to think laterally, presumably because it stabilizes prefrontal attention pathways.

-My current protocol includes only 4 molecules that affect my neurobiochemistry.
-I use pitolisant to be about 10% more awake than I would normally be (10mg in the morning).
+My current protocol includes a couple of molecules that affect my neurobiochemistry.
+I use pitolisant to be about 10% more awake than I would normally be (5mg in the morning).
 I use NSI-189 to feel stronger emotions (30mg before bed).
-I use HCG to squeeze more juice out of life (100IU before bed).
-Multiple times per week I take a low dose of yohimbine whenever I need an energy boost (basically my caffeine-replacement).
+I use HCG to elevate my sex hormones and thus to squeeze a little more juice out of life (100IU before bed).
+I use low dose yohimbine to be more edgy and present (basically my caffeine-replacement).
+And I am also of a microdose of one of my favorite molecules of all time, which though, is too powerful to share (at least for now).

 I am doing all these things partly for the same reasons people use cosmetic interventions for – interventional prettification aiming to have a better life.